Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Applications of OT in Machine Learning

 Also, it is easier to interpret the correspondences when they can be traced back to the raw samples \cite{Redko2020CO-OptimalTransport,Alvarez-Melis2020GeometricTransport} .
 For example, CO-Optimal Transport \cite{Redko2020CO-OptimalTransport} simultaneously estimates the correspondence between samples (images) and features (independent pixels values across the dataset images) from two handwritten digit datasets.
-The features transport plan (Fig.~\ref{fig:interp_plan}(a) shows the spatial transformation of USPS into MNIST dataset.
+The features of \rtypo{the transport plan} (Fig.~\ref{fig:interp_plan}(a) shows the spatial transformation of USPS into MNIST dataset.
 Although it is oblivious to the geometric structure of the images, it reveals how pixels would spatially rearrange in transportation.

 \textbf{\textit{DA theoretical guarantees using OT.}} Another virtue of OT is the possibility of leveraging theoretical error bounds that build on the Wasserstein distance.
 For example, Courtey \etal \cite{CourtyJointAdaptation} proved that minimizing the joint distribution optimal transport (JDOT) quantity is equivalent to minimizing the learning bound on the domain adaptation problem.
-Wasserstein Guided Representation Learning (WDGRL) \cite{Shen2017WassersteinAdaptation} builds on \cite{Redko2017TheoreticalTransport} and proves that the target error is bounded by the Wasserstein distance for empirical measures under the assumption that hypothesis class is $K$-Lipschtiz continuous for some $K$.
-LDAuCID\cite{RostamiLifelongDistribution} analysis within the PAC-learning framework \cite{Shalev-Shwartz2014UnderstandingAlgorithms}
+Wasserstein Guided Representation Learning (WDGRL) \cite{Shen2017WassersteinAdaptation} builds on \cite{Redko2017TheoreticalTransport} and proves that the target error is bounded by the \marginpar{R1}\rtypo{Wasserstein distance for empirical measures under the assumption that hypothesis class is $K$-Lipschtiz continuous for some $K$.}